stefantrenh/stefantrenh.github.io/README.md

 Welcome To My github.io

-I will post projects, lessons and fun games here!
+I will post projects, Homework lessons and fun games here!

 I hope you enjoy it!